flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 This package comes with several most common `FormFieldValidator`s such as required, numeric, email, URL, min, max, minLength, maxLength, minWordsCount, maxWordsCount, IP, credit card, etc., with default `errorText` messages.

+Generally, the validators are separated in three main groups:
+1. Required validators: makes a field optional or required.
+2. Type validators: checks the type of the field.
+3. Other validators: makes other types of checking.

+Generally, we build a validator composing those three types in the following way:
+<requiredValidator>(<typeValidator>(<otherValidator>()))